Euromaidan Press: Reception

-The organization was selected as a finalist in the category of "Best Video" in the 2016 Rockit Digital Communication Conference Awards.
-Their social media initiative #LetMyPeopleGo garnered 2nd place in a social media competition online.
 Writing in the Journal of Soviet and Post-Soviet Politics and Society, contributor Tatiana Bonch-Osmolovskaya characterized the news organization among, "a series of online initiatives aimed at raising global awareness of Ukrainian issues".
 She described Euromaidan Press as "an online newspaper specializing in translations of materials from local Ukrainian news outlets".
 J. L. Black and Michael Johns, in their book The Return of the Cold War: Ukraine, The West and Russia (2016), cited the news organization as a resource, commenting it had a "colourful website".
 Euromaidan Press has been relied upon for research on Ukrainian news analyses by The Perfect Storm of the European Crisis (2017), New Generation Political Activism in Ukraine: 2000–2014 (2017) by Christine Emeran, Online around the World: A Geographic Encyclopedia of the Internet, Social Media, and Mobile Apps (2017), and Gerard Toal's Near Abroad: Putin, the West and the Contest over Ukraine and the Caucasus (2017).